-- Seasoned in retail/business, but just going online or into AdWords
+- Seasoned in retail/business, but just going online or into Google Ads

 I’m incredibly biased writing these recommendations because we are an agency.
-We rarely see cases where we can’t make AdWords accounts provide a higher yield even after including our fee (after starting Savvy, I’ve only seen one such case).
-I think an agency is crucial for most eCommerce stores to maximize their AdWords potential.
+We rarely see cases where we can’t make Google Ads accounts provide a higher yield even after including our fee (after starting Savvy, I’ve only seen one such case).
+I think an agency is crucial for most eCommerce stores to maximize their Google Ads potential.

-I think most stores can get started with Google AdWords themselves.
-It’s not that hard to be profitable with Google AdWords.
+I think most stores can get started with Google Ads themselves.
+It’s not that hard to be profitable with Google Ads.
 The hard part is scaling your campaigns, but the initial efforts can often be done in-house if you want to.

 Low Capital (Often Bootstrapped)

-I advise taking some courses, and getting knowledgeable about Google AdWords yourself.
+I advise taking some courses, and getting knowledgeable about Google Ads yourself.

 Dip your toes.